agbales/annotation-genius/readme.md

 etc.
 ```

-Finally, add your own annotation data corresponding to those spans.
-Annotation-Genius.js will draw from "id" and "annotation"
+Finally, add your annotation data corresponding to spans.

+Annotation-Genius.js draws from the properties "id" and "annotation"

 ```
 const annotationData = [